CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have catalyzed a transformative shift in code generation, driven by the emergence of specialized variants designed for programming tasks, referred to as Code Large Language Models (CodeLLMs).
-With powerful capabilities in code generation, these models have consistently outperformed traditional methods and are now extensively adopted in both academic and industrial settings~\citep{hou2024large,hui2024qwen2,wang2025software}.
-For example, widely used tools such as GitHub Copilot~\citep{github2023}, which leverage models like GPT-4 and Codex~\citep{chen2021evaluating}, have greatly enhanced development efficiency through highly accurate and context-aware code generation.
+With powerful capabilities in code generation, these models have consistently outperformed traditional methods and are now extensively adopted in both academic and industrial settings~\citep{hou2024large,wang2025towards, hui2024qwen2,wang2025software}.
+In particular, the capability of synthesizing code from Natural Language (NL) lays a critical foundation for intelligent programming.
+For example, widely used tools such as GitHub Copilot~\citep{github2023}, which leverage models like GPT-4 and Codex~\citep{chen2021evaluating}, allow users to generate code directly from NL instructions, greatly enhancing development efficiency.

 However, the performance of CodeLLMs in code generation varies significantly across programming languages (PLs).
 They excel in high-resource PLs like Python but underperform in low-resource PLs (e.g., Lua) or those with complex syntax (e.g., C++ and Java)~\citep{zhang2024bridge, giagnorio2025enhancing, cassano2024knowledge, tarassow2023potential}.
 This disparity limits the practical usability of CodeLLMs in multilingual development environments and hinders support for developers using less-represented PLs~\citep{zheng2023codegeex}.
-Bridging this performance gap is essential to fully realize the potential of LLMs in real-world code generation applications.
+Bridging this performance gap is vital to fully realize the potential of LLMs in real-world code generation applications.

 The most straightforward way to improve performance in low-resource PLs is to collect additional training data and fine-tune the model.
 Considering the inherent data scarcity, several lines of research have turned to cross-lingual transfer techniques that leverage corpora from high-resource PLs.
-For instance, \cite{roziere2022leveraging,cassano2024knowledge} propose translating code snippets from high-resource into low-resource PLs.
+For instance, \citet{roziere2022leveraging,cassano2024knowledge} propose translating code snippets from high-resource into low-resource PLs.
 In practice, translated code snippets often suffer from limited quality, and the required training process is computationally expensive.
 As a result, the practicality of such methods is substantially constrained.